Slow Cooker Sage and Sausage Stuffing Recipe

 Serious Eats / Fred Hardy

-2. In a large Dutch oven, melt butter over medium-high heat until foaming subsides (do not allow butter to brown), about 2 minutes.
-Add sausage and mash with a stiff whisk or potato masher to break up into fine pieces (largest pieces should be no bigger than 1/4 inch).
+2. While bread is cooling: In a large Dutch oven, melt butter over medium-high heat until foaming subsides (do not allow butter to brown), about 2 minutes.
+Add sausage and, using a stiff whisk or potato masher, break sausage into fine pieces (largest pieces should be no bigger than 1/4 inch).
 Cook, stirring frequently, until only a few bits of pink remain, about 8 minutes.
 Add onions, celery, garlic, and sage and cook, stirring frequently, until vegetables are softened, about 10 minutes.
 Remove from heat and add half of chicken stock.

 Sausage cooking in a large dutch oven